MrG01/Transportium/Day 1/README.md

 # Day 1

-Task for day 1 invovled
+Task for day 1 involved
    - creating a prototype of the android application to be developed at a later stage.